faultyagatha/design-patterns-cpp/README.md

 `Delegation` is a process when an object delegates operations to its delegate.
 It makes it easy to compose behaviours at run-time and to change the way they are composed. `State`, `Strategy`, `Visitor` use delegation.

+### Aggregation vs Acquaintance

+`Aggregation` implies that one object owns or is responsible for another object (object is part of another object).
+- strong coupling
+- objects are resposible for each other te

+`Acquaintance` (also, association) implies that an object only knows of another object (object is using another object).
+- weak coupling (mostly, created at run-time)
+- objects are not resposible for each other
+- more flexible but makes code difficult to read

+> In C++, aggregation is implemented either by defining member variables that are real instances or (most commonly) as pointers or references to instances.

+> In C++, acquantance is implemented with pointers and references.

+> `Composite` and `Decorator` are useful in building complex run-time structures. `Observer` is used to build run-time structures but brings up the difficulty of code understanding.

+### Common causes of redesign

+1. Creating an object by specifying a class explicitly.
+It commits us to a particular implementation instead of a particular interface.
+- Solution: use `Abstract Factory`, `Factory`, `Prototype`.

+2. Dependence on specific operations.
+It commits you to one way of satisfying a request.
+- Solution: use `Chain of Responsibility`, `Command`.

+3. Dependence on hardware and software platform --> harder to port to other platforms.
+- Solution: use `Abstract Factory`, `Bridge`.

+4. Dependence on object representations or implementations --> clients might need to be changed when the object changes.
+Hiding information from clients keeps changes from cascading.
+- Solution: use `Abstract Factory`, `Bridge`, `Memento`, `Proxy`.

+5. Algorithmic dependencies --> objects that depend on algorithms will have to change when an algorithm changes.
+- Solution: use `Builder`, `Iterator`, `Strategy`, `Visitor`.

 ## MVC (Model/View/Controller)

 1. Model: